lprader/moddable-workshop/README.md

 <a id="examples"></a>
 ## Examples

 Several examples are provided to get you started.

+- **Hello, world**: draws the string "Hello, world" on screen
+- **Drag**: draws four buttons that you can drag around the screen
+- **Button**: Updates the screen when you press the on-board Flash button
+- **Blink**: Blinks the on-board LED
+- **Weather**: Traces weather data from a cloud service to the console

-To open an example, take the following steps.
+To open an example in the WebIDE, take the following steps.

 1. Go to the Projects view in the WebIDE and click **Import GitHub Gist**.